Lost in Thailand: See also

 Lost in Russia follows in the footsteps of comedy mega-hits Lost in Thailand (2012) and Lost in Hong Kong (2015), which became the number one and two highest-grossing films of all time in China at the time of their respective release, with a combined take of $463 million.

-The Lost in formula combines the classic road movie with a fish-out-of-water slapstick comedy.

-The sequel centered on a forgotten past romance, and the visual style and various set pieces were packed with references to beloved classic Hong Kong films from the 1980s and 90s.
-Part of Lost in Russia‘s Chinese title roughly translates to "Awkward Mom".
-And the story will center on "family relationships."
+The franchise combines the classic road movie with a fish-out-of-water slapstick comedy.
+The sequel centered on a forgotten past romance and the visual style and various set pieces were packed with references to classic Hong Kong films from the 1980s and 90s.
+Part of Lost in Russia's Chinese title roughly translates to "Awkward Mom".
+And the story centers on "family relationships."